 “Like any standardized test, the GMAT is challenging, as it tests a wide range of quantitative and qualitative skills,” explains Clear Admit’s Graham Richmond.
 “For anyone who has taken the SAT or similar exams, there will be similarities, but even if you’ve never seen a standardized test before, there are ample prep books and sample exams out there to help one get ready.”

-The total score range for the GMAT is 200 to 800.
+The total score range for the GMAT is 205 to 805.
 While most test-takers score between 400 and 600, a score of 700 or above is what top-tier business schools expect from their applicants.
 Preparation is critical to doing well on the GMAT.
 Prospective MBA applicants spend months studying and taking practice exams.
 Many resources, such as study guides, online courses, and tutoring services, are available to help you prepare.

-What Can I Expect from the GMAT?
+What Can You Expect from the GMAT?

-Quantitative (62 minutes)
+Quantitative Reasoning (45 minutes)

-Verbal (65 minutes)
+Verbal (45 minutes)

 What’s Hard about the GMAT?

 First, there’s time pressure.
 With a limited time to complete each section, it can be difficult to read and analyze questions carefully and ensure accurate answers.
 Choosing the order in which you tackle the sections is essential for your time management.
+In addition, a new Question Review and Edit feature allows candidates to bookmark and review any number of questions and change up to three answers per section.
+This can be a double-edged sword for a timed exam.

 Second, the GMAT is also a computer-adaptive test.
 The order of questions is not predetermined, and you receive one question at a time.
 As you proceed, the difficulty level of the questions adapts to the test taker’s performance.
-In some ways, it isn’t testing how smart you are but rather how smart you are relative to others.
+In some ways, it isn’t testing how smart you are, but rather how smart you are relative to others.

 Finally, there is your competition.
 According to data from GMAC, average overall GMAT scores in the United States have consistently increased over the last 20 years.
 In just the five years between 2017 and 2022, the average score at top MBA programs has gone from 712 to 718.
 Until recently, MBA admissions used the 80th percentile as the benchmark score for each section of the exam.
 However, more Chinese and Indian applicants have joined the testing pool.
 These countries’ academic cultures emphasize math, science, and engineering, increasing scores for the quantitative section so significantly that the same score in the early 2000s, which would have placed you in the 86th percentile, would put you in the 74th percentile a decade later.
 In response, many schools have moved the quantitative score requirement to the 70th percentile to address this.